 The Definition of Taxonomy

-But what is “Taxonomy?”
-Taxonomy, also known as “binomial nomenclature” which is a fancy way of of describing the scientific method of classifying birds into groups or families and sorting out their relationship to each other.
+Taxonomy, also known as “binomial nomenclature,” is a fancy way of describing the scientific method of classifying birds into groups or families and sorting out their relationship to each other.
 Birds are classified taxonomically first belonging to the class of vertebrates that are birds.
 A bird is easily defined because it has feathers, and it's the only animal with feathers.

 The scientific name for this stunning bird is Psittacus erithacus erithacus.
-The last repetition is due to the fact that taxonomists believe the Timneh parrot, Psittacus erithacus timneh belongs to the same species.
+The last repetition is because taxonomists believe the Timneh parrot, Psittacus erithacus timneh belongs to the same species.
 But they believe it is a sub-species derived from the original Psittacus erithacus species.
-Apparently they are still duking it out over this and have gone back and forth countless times over whether the Timneh is a subspecies or deserves its own classification as a species.
+Taxonomists are still debating about this designation.
+There is still no definitive answer over whether the Timneh is a subspecies or deserves its own classification as a species.

 In the avian world, bird lovers and taxonomists continue to wait to hear the final word.